bitsyamagu/jnord/README.md

 When you put some command line options twice or more, only the last one is used for analysis.

+## Recommendations
++ 30 samples or more
+   - At least 30 samples(i.e. 30 bam files) or more samples are required for this analysis
+   - All of samples should be sequenced under the same or similar conditions(same flowcell, same sequencer, same date, same operator etc) as possible as
++ Check gene names
+   - Check gene names included in gene list file whether they are included in refGene.txt and capture bed file.
+If these three files don't have consistent record(genes' name and regions), then jnord will fail.

 ## References
 + Accurate and exact CNV identification from targeted high-throughput sequence data https://bmcgenomics.biomedcentral.com/articles/10.1186/1471-2164-12-184